drshahizan/software-engineering/materials/sec01/mod6.md

 Decomposing structural components into sub-components is a crucial step in system design as it helps to break down complex systems into smaller, more manageable pieces.
 Here are some steps that can be followed to decompose structural components into sub-components:

-1. Identify the major structural components: The first step is to identify the major structural components of the system.
+1.  **Identify the major structural components**: The first step is to identify the major structural components of the system.
 These are the high-level components that are essential for the functioning of the system.

-2. Identify the responsibilities of each major component: Once the major components are identified, their responsibilities should be identified.
+2.  **Identify the responsibilities of each major component**: Once the major components are identified, their responsibilities should be identified.
 This will help in breaking down each component into smaller sub-components.

-3. Identify sub-components: Based on the identified responsibilities, sub-components can be identified for each major component.
+3.  **Identify sub-components**: Based on the identified responsibilities, sub-components can be identified for each major component.
 Each sub-component should have a clearly defined responsibility, and it should be able to perform a specific function or set of functions.

-4. Identify relationships between sub-components: The relationships between sub-components should be identified, and they should be organized in a hierarchical structure.
+4.  **Identify relationships between sub-components**: The relationships between sub-components should be identified, and they should be organized in a hierarchical structure.
 This will help in understanding the dependencies between sub-components.

-5. Determine the interface for each sub-component: The interface for each sub-component should be determined, including the input and output parameters, and the communication protocols.
+5.  **Determine the interface for each sub-component**: The interface for each sub-component should be determined, including the input and output parameters, and the communication protocols.

-6. Refine the design: Once the initial sub-component decomposition is complete, the design should be refined, and any necessary changes should be made to ensure that the sub-components work together seamlessly.
+6.  **Refine the design**: Once the initial sub-component decomposition is complete, the design should be refined, and any necessary changes should be made to ensure that the sub-components work together seamlessly.

 Overall, the process of decomposing structural components into sub-components should be iterative, with regular reviews and updates to ensure that the design is optimal for the system's requirements.
 The final design should be well-documented, clearly indicating the relationships between sub-components and their interfaces, to ensure that it is easy to understand and maintain.